 Purusha: “Person” in the sense of a conscious spirit.
 Both God and the individual spirits are purushas, but God is the Adi (Original, Archetypal) Purusha, Parama (Highest) Purusha, and the Purushottama (Highest or Best of the Purushas).

-Purushottama: The Supreme Person; Supreme Purusha.
+Purushottama: The Supreme Person; Supreme Purusha; the Lord of the universe.
 (See Purusha.)

-Raga: Attachment/affinity for something, implying a desire for it.
+Raga: Blind love; attraction; attachment that binds the soul to the universe.
+Attachment/affinity for something, implying a desire for it.
 This can be emotional (instinctual) or intellectual.
 It may range from simple liking or preference to intense desire and attraction.
 Greed; passion.
 See Dwesha.

 Rajas: Activity, passion, desire for an object or goal.